mbta/screens/assets/src/components/dup/README.md

 ## Working with Outfront

 Once you've created the client app packages, you'll need to send them to Outfront to test and deploy.
+Make sure to remove any changes that you made to `dup.tsx` and `use_api_response.tsx` for local testing before generating packages for Outfront.

 For detailed instructions on this process, go to [this Notion doc](https://www.notion.so/mbta-downtown-crossing/Deploying-DUP-Package-Updates-120f5d8d11ea805fa219f214c1633293).